 They will then write up the results in a report and send them to the individual's doctor.
 The doctor will then communicate the results.

 On MRI images, cancerous tissues tend to appear as abnormally white areas with a dark or black background.

-False positives can cause unnecessary anxiety and trigger the need for further, more invasive tests, such as a biopsy.
+False-positives can cause unnecessary anxiety and trigger the need for a further, more invasive test, such as a biopsy.

 Invasive testing may increase the risk of tissue, nerve, or blood vessel damage.
 Doctors do not recommend a breast MRI for women who do not have a breast cancer diagnosis or those without a high risk of developing the disease because of these risks.